 This balanced sweet and salty jerky is different from the traditional Cecina de León style in Spain and more like the familiar favorites in the U.S. The secret spices and marinade are balanced with the perfect curing time, resulting in less aging and less challenging eating.
 The differences create a full spectrum of jerky tastes and redefine what beef jerky even is.

-Sometimes it takes history to evolve our tastes and pallets, and this is what I think Cecina de León has done for beef jerky.
-We will be exploring similar history and evolution from the U.S. and all over the world here at BeefJerky.com.
+Sometimes it takes history to evolve our tastes and palates, and this is what I think Cecina de León has done for beef jerky.
+We will explore similar history and evolution from the U.S. and all over the world here in the Jerky Universe.